-Originated in Hokkaido, Japan, Butadon is a rice bowl dish featuring grilled pork slices with caramelized soy sauce.
+A specialty of Hokkaido, Japan, Butadon is a rice bowl dish topped with grilled pork slices and caramelized soy sauce.
 The sweet and savory flavor is a major win!
 Easy to make and ready in 15 minutes.

 Like many home cooks, I often rely on quick and budget-friendly dinners that actually taste delicious.
 And this Butadon (豚丼) or Pork Bowl couldn’t be easier.